In Migrant Mother, 1936 (Figure 1) Lange poignantly captures the desperation and despair suffered during the Great Depression.

 How do I reference images?

-Remember, if you haven’t referred to an image anywhere in your writing, then the image should not be included in your final submission.
+If you haven’t referred to an image anywhere in your writing, then the image should not be included in your final submission.

-What is a Table of Illustrations?
+What is a table of illustrations?